regYingzhe/D3JSNotes/README.md

 Two - Event Listeners are executed in order of definition

 Three - Capture Phase overrides definition order if there are Bubbling Phase Event Listeners defined earlier than the Capture Phase event listeners.
+13. var force = d3.layout.force() // construcate new force layout
+.nodes(nodes) // sets nodes for layout
+.links(links) // sets links for associate array .size([w, h]) // can be dynamic size with jquery .linkStrength(0.1) // rigidity of the link .linkDistance(20) // target distance between nodes .charge(-30) // how hard they repel them together .gravity(0.1) // sets the how hard they attrack with each together .start() ;; start the simulation